A Dynamic, Self-balancing k-d Tree: Conclusions

 A dynamic \emph{k}-d tree is able to self-balance if it stores a \lstinline{height} field at each node of the tree, where height is defined as the maximum path length from that node to the bottom of the tree.
 Following recursive insertion or deletion, the height is recomputed at each node along the path from the point of insertion or deletion to the root of the tree as the recursion unwinds.
 If the balance at any node indicates that the tree has become unbalanced as a result of the insertion or deletion, the subtree rooted at that node is rebuilt to rebalance the tree.
 Insertion and deletion, each including rebalancing, exhibit $O \left[ n \log \left( n \right) \right] $ computational complexity for a dynamic \emph{k}-d tree.

-Balance is determined using an AVL criterion or a red-black criterion.
-The red-black criterion confers better performance for insertion and search.
-The AVL criterion confers better performance for deletion when the AVL height difference is 3 or 4.
+Balance is determined using either an AVL criterion or a red-black criterion.
+The red-black criterion confers better performance than the AVL criterion for insertion, deletion, nearest-neighbor search, and region search.

-Future research could collect histograms of the execution times for insertion or deletion of individual tuples, as well as collect histograms of the sizes of rebuilt subtrees, to assess the range of execution times and determine whether that range correlates with the range of sizes of rebuilt subtrees.

-Future research could examine the average \emph{k}-d tree heights for AVL balance with various height differences, as well as for red-black balance, in an effort to understand the effects of these balance options on search execution times.

-Future research could determine the optimum subtree-size threshold for switching from a single thread to multiple threads for rebuilding a subtree.
+Further research could include: (1) collecting histograms of rebuilt subtrees sizes for insertion into or deletion from a dynamic \emph{k}-d tree to assess whether execution times correlate with rebuilt subtree sizes, (2) comparing the average height to the maximum height at each node of a dynamic \emph{k}-d tree to determine whether these two heights are correlated, and (3) comparing the performance of a single dynamic \emph{k}-d tree to that of multiple static \emph{k}-d trees built via the logarithmic method \cite{Overmars1981}.